 The hieroglyphic letters featured in the pieces of papyri belong to the formal writing system in Ancient Egypt, making them symbols of one of the most ancient languages in the world.
 It goes without saying that these documents can only be decrypted by scholars and translators who are dedicated to studying and translating the most ancient languages in the world (dead languages), unknown to humans in the twenty-first century.

-But this discovery has made us think of another matter: what contemporary languages have the oldest readable texts of mankind, and are therefore considered to be the most ancient languages in the world?
+But this discovery has brought up another matter: what contemporary languages have the oldest readable texts of mankind, and are therefore considered to be the most ancient languages in the world?

 Tamil is a member of the family of Dravidian languages, which mainly includes a series of native languages of southern and eastern India.
-Not only is it one of the most ancient languages in the world, but it is also one of the best preserved languages of the ancient world, having remained more or less in the same form since the s.
-III BC.
+Not only is it one of the most ancient languages in the world, but it is also one of the best preserved languages of the ancient world, having remained more or less in the same form since the third century BC.

 It is the most important Indian language on the planet and the 20th most used worldwide.